Medical Council of Canada Evaluating Examination

-Starting in 2019, we will be delivering the Medical Council of Canada Qualifying Examination (MCCQE) Part I in Canada and internationally in over 80 countries up to five times per year.
+Starting in 2019, we will be delivering the MCCQE Part I in Canada and internationally in over 80 countries up to five times per year.
 Once the MCCQE Part I is offered internationally, all candidates will be challenging this examination directly, without first having to pass the MCCEE.
 As a result of this change, we will be phasing-out the MCCEE.

 For more information on these changes, please visit our news post.